Do you want to know about emerging Indian aerospace companies?

-HT-2 Trainer aircraft was one of the first indigenously designed and manufactured aircraft by HAL this was a remarkable point in the history of aerospace industry in India.
+HT-2 Trainer aircraft was one of the first indigenously designed and manufactured aircraft by HAL this was a remarkable point in the history of the aerospace industry in India.
 Two seaters ‘Pushpak’, HF-24 Jet Fighter ‘(Marut)’, the HJT-16 Basic Jet Trainer ‘(Kiran)’, ‘Krishak’ are some of the other indigenously developed aircraft by HAL.

 Boeing started a plant in India to manufacture critical parts for the Chinook Heavy Lift Helicopters.
-Boeing is taking part in research and development of modern technologies with the partnership of Indian organizations and universities.
+Boeing is taking part in the research and development of modern technologies with the partnership of Indian organizations and universities.

-Boeing India started collaborative research with National Aerospace Laboratories (NAL) in Bangalore, Indian Institute of Science (IISc) and Indian Institute of Technology (IIT) Kanpur in the field of aerodynamics, materials, and sciences for structural alloys, smart materials, and structures, process modeling and simulation etc.
+Boeing India started collaborative research with National Aerospace Laboratories (NAL) in Bangalore, Indian Institute of Science (IISc), and Indian Institute of Technology (IIT) Kanpur in the field of aerodynamics, materials, and sciences for structural alloys, smart materials, and structures, process modeling and simulation, etc.

 In 1998 India and Russia came up with an agreement in the defense sector this made the way for the BRAHMOS.
-The word ‘BRAHMOS’ came from the first letters of river Brahmaputra and Moscow.
+The word ‘BRAHMOS’ came from the first letters of the river Brahmaputra and Moscow.

 Team Indus is the Indian presence in the Google Lunar X Prize mission announced in 2007.
 By executing India’s first privately funded moon mission Team Indus is a newly emerged top aerospace company in India.